saurabh-chakrabarthi/hermes/README.md

-# Booking Portal
+# Hermes Payment Portal

-The **Booking Portal** is an application designed to facilitate payment bookings.
+The **Hermes Payment Portal** is an application designed to facilitate payment bookings.
 It features a user-friendly payment form and a comprehensive client dashboard.

 ### Screens